mike-ward/mike-ward.github.io/_posts/2012-05-29-get-faster-broadband-speeds-by-upgrading-your-cable-modem.md

 ---
 layout: post
-title:  Get Faster Broadband Speeds by Upgrading your Cable Modem
+title: 'Get Faster Broadband Speeds by Upgrading your Cable Modem'
 ---
 I don't pay attention much to my cable connection.
 It's reliable and while not blazing fast was good enough to stream movies.
 Heck, why would I need more than 2mb/s download speed right?
 Wrong!